carter3647/python-computer/readme.md

 # python computer
+it is avalible once i release it
-It has lots of bugs andit can save user data, but not load it.
+It has lots of bugs and it can save user data, but not load it.
 Feel free to comment and tell me HOW TO LOAD FRICKIN TEXT FILES!!!